pharanbrush/pharanbrush.github.io/enpitsup-overview.md

 - **Digital Drawing** - drawing brushes that don't try to look like the natural media.
     - **Digital EnpitsuP** - more opaque, non-natural-looking versions of EnpitsuP and BorupenP.
     - **Superclean Linework** - Plain inking brushes, designed for different levels of softness, density and resolution.
+- **EnpitsuP Settei** - even-width versions of select brushes from EnpitsuP and BorupenP, good for animation tests, character sheets, writing, etc.

 It also includes:
 - Some utilities such as fill tools for filling sketches, and plain shapes.